Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 ### For Value Prop:
 ```
-Given [Company] is in [Industry] with [Team Size] employees, which SendVelo feature would resonate most?
+Given [Company] is in [Industry] with [Team Size] employees, which Thumbway feature would resonate most?

 Options:
 - One-command ChatGPT integration